swcarpentry/python-novice-gapminder/_episodes/05-error-messages.md

 ~~~
 {: .error}

-## Fix syntax errors by reading the source code, and runtime errors by tracing the program's execution.
+## Fix syntax errors by reading the source and runtime errors by tracing execution.

 FIXME: diagram of where each type of error occurs.